sinnedh/django-groupware/README.md

 django-groupware
 ================

-Groupware application absed on Python, Django and bootstrap
+Groupware application based on Python, Django and bootstrap